blitzcode/crt-240p-scale-shader/README.md

 ## TODO / Limitations

+- Game Gear has the wrong aspect ratio as we cannot distinguish it from the GB(C) by the resolution alone
+- There are going to be some unusual arcade games that have resolutions or screen setups that are not properly handled by this shader (...but adding special case support is straightforward)
+- Using a single resolution will never correctly accommodate arcade games running at wildly varying refresh rates and scaling on the horizontal axis will not be pixel-perfect for most systems (not that big of a deal on a typical consumer CRT TV driven at a super resolution)
 - Vertical downscaling could probably use something better than the simple tent + sharpening combination
-- Using a single resolution will never correctly accommodate arcade games running at wildly varying refresh rates and scaling on the horizontal axis will not be pixel-perfect for most systems (not that big of a deal on a typical consumer CRT TV)
-- There are going to be some unusual arcade games that have resolutions or screen setups that are not properly handled by this shader (...but adding special case support is straightforward)
+- Very low-resolution systems like the Lynx could be pixel doubled and still fit into 240p

 ## Code